embedded-graphics/embedded-graphics/MIGRATING-0.6-0.7.md

 ## For crates that handle images

-Crates that handle images should now implement the `ImageDrawable` and `OriginDimensions` traits to integrate with embedded-graphics.
+Crates that handle images must now implement the `ImageDrawable` and `OriginDimensions` traits to integrate with embedded-graphics.

 The below examples shows an implementation for an imaginary `MyRgb888Image` which uses 24 bit color and draws to targets that support the same.